 What to eat with black-eyed peas?

 I eat black-eyed peas with greens and cornbread.
-Rice is optional but it helps complete the meal.
+Rice is (not really) optional but it helps complete the meal.

 Growing up, my family would have field peas and rice with greens.
 You could cook field peas using this recipe but they are harder to find dried.
 We usually had them fresh and frozen from the summer.
 The greens were typically collard greens but sometimes mustard greens or turnip greens.